Adithyamedacan/adithyamedacan.github.io/docs/best-practices.md

 - Focused scope

 **If PR is too large:**
-- Split into multiple PRs
+- Split into multiple smaller PRs
-- Use feature flags
+- Use feature flags for gradual rollout
-- Create sub-tasks
+- Create sub-tasks and dependencies
-- Incremental delivery
+- Implement incremental delivery

 #### PR Description Template